leinardi/androidthings-kuman-sm9/README.md

 - [ ] Allow to control the motors via Mobile app
 - [ ] Allow to control the cradle servos via Mobile app
 - [ ] Release first alpha version
+- [ ] Create a dev branch and keep the development on that branch
 - [ ] Write Android Things driver for HD44780 LCD controller
 - [ ] Add support for Raspberry Pi Camera
 - [ ] Stream camera to Mobile app